The Echo PB-9010T is a gas-powered backpack leaf blower delivering 1110 CFM at 220 MPH. It features a 2-cycle 79.9 cc engine. (Read full specs)

 Overview of the Echo PB-9010T

-- Power: The PB-9010T, built by Echo, is a gas-powered leaf blower capable of expelling a maximum air volume of 1110 cubic feet per minute (CFM).
-Its air speed is rated at 220 MPH.
+- Power: The Echo PB-9010T is a gas-powered blower with a maximum air volume rating of 1110 cubic feet per minute (CFM) and an air speed of 220 miles per hour (MPH).

 Product Videos